-Inpatient or residential Georgia alcohol and drug rehabs require that individuals live within the treatment facility for a certain amount of time.
+Inpatient or residential Georgia rehabs require that individuals live at the facility for the duration of treatment.
 It all depends on your situation and the program’s requirements, but you can end up staying 30, 60, or 90 days.
 In some cases, even longer.

 Assessment and Treatment Planning

-Once settled, patients typically undergo a professional evaluation where the following are assessed:
+Once settled, you’ll typically undergo a professional evaluation where the following are assessed:

-- Their family history with substance use, physical health, mental health, and so on
+- Your family history with substance use, physical health, and mental health

-- Their experiences with treatment or withdrawal, if any
+- Your experiences with treatment or withdrawal, if any

-Depending on the facility you choose and their treatment philosophy, you’ll likely be required to engage in several, if not all, of the following types of therapy:
+Depending on the facility you choose and its treatment philosophy, you’ll participate in several types of therapy, such as: